NerdTV

-NerdTV is a technology TV show from PBS.
-NerdTV is aired, instead each episode is released as a MPEG-4 video file, freely downloadable and licensed under a Creative Commons license.
-Transcripts and audio-only versions of the released episodes are available as well.
+NerdTV was a technology TV show from PBS.
+NerdTV was not aired, instead each episode was released as a MPEG-4 video file, freely downloadable and licensed under a Creative Commons license.
+Transcripts and audio-only versions of the released episodes were available as well.

 The show features Robert X. Cringely interviewing famous and influential nerds.
-Each episode is about one hour and features a single guest from the world of technology.
+Each episode was about one hour and features a single guest from the world of technology.
 From September 6, 2005 to November 29, 2005, thirteen episodes comprising Season One were released on the Internet.
-Another thirteen episodes have been promised for Season Two, along with a more consistent release schedule and better quality video files.
+Another thirteen episodes were promised for Season Two, in which the show was renamed SuperNerds, along with a more consistent release schedule and better quality video files.
+Season Two was never created.